rekalogika/rekalogika.dev/docs/collections/03-behaviors/07-class-arguments.md

 The count strategy to use.
 Accepts a `CountStrategy` instance.
 Read more about count strategies in the [Counting](./03-counting.md) section.

+### `pagination`

+The pagination type to use.
+Either `Pagination::Keyset` or `Pagination::Offset`.
+Defaults to `Pagination::Keyset`.

+You should almost always use `Pagination::Keyset`.
+However, there are cases where `Pagination::Offset` might be required, for example, when paginating a search result ordered by search ranking.

 ### `softLimit` and `hardLimit`

 The `softLimit` and `hardLimit` arguments are used to limit the number of